15. Provisions & Contingencies

 6. The Company has not been declared as wilful defaulter by any bank or financial institution or other lender.

-7. Returns and statements of current assets filled by the company with bank are in agreement with the books of accounts and there are no material discrepancies
+7. Returns and statements of current assets filled by the Company with bank are in agreement with the books of accounts and there are no material discrepancies

 8. The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.

-9. “The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature is not enabled for certain changes made using privileged access rights to the SAP HANA and / or the underlying HANA database.
-Further no instance of audit trail feature being tampered with was noted in respect of the accounting software.”
+9. The Company has used two accounting software’s for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature is not enabled for certain changes made using privileged/ administrative access rights to the SAP HANA application and the underlying HANA database.
+Tally ERP accounting software used for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further no instance of audit trail feature being tampered with was noted in respect of accounting software where the audit trail has been enabled.
+Additionally, the audit trail of prior years has been preserved by the Company as per the statutory requirements for record retention to the extent it was enabled and recorded in the respective years.

-Note 69: Events after reporting period
+Note 70: Events after reporting period

-There were no significant adjusting events that occurred subsequent to the reporting period other than the events disclosed in the relevant notes.
+There were no significant adjusting events that occurred subsequent to the reporting period other than the events disclosed in the

 As per our report of even date attached